josephquested/javascript-racer-tutorial/README.md

   }
 }
 ```
 Here we turn a bug into a solution.
 We write a function that takes two arguments, they are the `nextCell` and `playerInt` variables from our `movePlayer()` function.
 Inside our `if ()` statement, we check to see if the next cell is `undefined`.
 If it is, we know the racer is at the end of the track!
-If it is undefined, we issue a standard Javascript `alert`.
+If it is undefined, we issue a standard JavaScript `alert`.
 If you haven't used an `alert` before, then you're in for a treat.
 They're super fun and annoying, like popup ads.

 Inside the alert, we do a little more string concatenation magic.
 The alert will read either *'Player 1 wins!'* or *'Player 2 wins!'*, depending on our `playerInt` variable.
 Then we call `window.location.reload()`.
 This nifty little function just reloads our browser page.
 It's a quick and easy reset for our game.